-Strategies to Manage Online Trading Risk
+Strategies to Manage Investment Risk

 With every binary options trade that you place, there is an element of risk.
 That is the nature of binary options trading and indeed any investments that you make.
-There are no guarantees and there is as much chance of winning as there is of losing.
+There are no guarantees, and there is as much chance of winning as there is of losing.
 It's learning how to manage and minimise the risk that is the key to your success.

 By exercising good risk management, you can reduce the losses and maximise the profits or try and offset your losses.
-This is not just about being cautious or fearing the potential losses.
+Risk management is not just about being cautious or fearing the potential losses.
 It is about giving you the confidence to be more strategic and to consider how to effectively manage the risks that you take each time you trade.

 In this guide, you will learn:

 - How risk management can help you trade

 When predicting the outcome of the price of an asset, there is an equal chance of winning or losing.
 You are betting on a result that you can't control.
 Yes, you can research historical data, trends and use trading tools to help you identify patterns and predict the future of prices but how do you minimise the risk if it does all go wrong?